pyahmed/sub2xml/README.md

 # sub2xml
-Python to convert subtitles to titles/timeline for Premiere Pro
+Python script to convert subtitles to titles/timeline for Premiere Pro